BDC Hamburger Icon

 10. Rodan + Fields

 Co-founded by Stanford-trained dermatologists Katie Rodan and Kathy Fields, Rodan + Fields made it big with their flagship acne product, Proactiv, in 1995.
-After that early success, they started another skincare company; Rodan + Fields is a multilevel marketing company that sells directly to consumers.
-The company has an estimated annual revenue of more than $1 billion.
+After that early success, they started another skincare company; Rodan + Fields was a multilevel marketing company selling directly to consumers.
+Recently, it changed its organizational structure to be more traditional.
+The company has an estimated annual revenue of more than $5 million.

 Resources for women in business